tier4/ota-client/docs/README.md

 - secondaries (array, optional)

-  This field specifies list of secondary ECUs information.
+  This field specifies list of **directly connected** secondary ECUs information.
   If this field is not specified, it is treated as if secondary ecu doesn't exist.

   - ecu_id (string, required)